Coffeedragon96/coffeedragon96/README.md

 Skilled Golang developer with a strong background in cybersecurity and Machine Learning.
 With a passion for coding and a knack for problem-solving, I strive to create efficient, secure, and scalable solutions that deliver exceptional results.
 My experience as a professor has honed my ability to communicate complex ideas effectively, making me a valuable asset in any team environment. 💻🔒🤖

+## Key Skills

+- **Software Development**: I have extensive experience in developing scalable and performant applications using the Go and Python programming language.
+I'm well-versed in best practices, design patterns, and idiomatic coding style, ensuring clean and maintainable codebases. 🚀🐹

+- **Applied Cybersecurity**: Possesses in-depth knowledge of cybersecurity principles, including secure coding practices, threat modeling, vulnerability assessments, and risk management.
+I have hands-on experience in implementing security measures and mitigating vulnerabilities in various sectors and areas of industries. 🔒🔐

+- **AI Concepts**: With a solid understanding of artificial intelligence concepts, including machine learning, natural language processing, and computer vision, I can contribute to developing intelligent systems and integrating AI capabilities into software projects. 🧠🤖

+- **Cloud Deployment**: Proficient in deploying/managing applications on the Amazon Web Services (AWS) cloud platform.
+I have extensive experience with multiple AWS services such as EC2, S3, Lightsail, IAM, Route53, and RDS, and can design and implement scalable and resilient architectures. ☁️🚀

+- **Effective Communication**: I excel in presenting complex technical concepts in a clear and concise manner.
+Through my experience as a professor, I have honed my communication skills and can effectively convey ideas to both technical and non-technical audiences. 🎤💬

+- **Problem Solving**: I have a strong analytical mindset and a passion for problem-solving.
+I enjoy tackling complex challenges and finding innovative solutions by applying my technical expertise and critical thinking skills. 🧩💡

 ## Professional Experience

 - **As a Developer** 💻